 If you asked random people if empathy is important, they would probably answer, “Yes” with varying degrees of emphasis.
 However, if you asked those same people how important solitude is, my guess is that you would get a range of answers from “Very” to “Not Really” depending on personality type.
 As an extroverted introvert I value my alone time quite a bit.
 However, I was slightly shocked and saddened to learn that alone time on my smartphone really doesn’t count.

 Solitude is also where we develop and nurture our relationship with ourselves, where we continue to learn about who we are.
-When we consistently allow technology to intrude, this intrapersonal relationship suffers.
+When we consistently allow technology to intrude, our relationship with ourselves suffers.
 But that’s not all, without sufficient amounts of time spent in solitude, building the capacity to be comfortable with ourselves, our interpersonal relationships suffer as well.
 Time spent self-reflecting provides valuable insights into ways one might be sabotaging their relationships, whether they are romantic, professional, or platonic, including checking texts at the dinner table during date night.
+Turkle believes that,

 I’m Sufficiently Bummed Out, Now What?